html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 [art]: http://blog.cloudfour.com/a-framework-for-discussing-responsive-images-solutions/
 [range]: http://stackoverflow.com/questions/1434647/using-the-http-range-header-with-a-range-specifier-other-than-bytes

-<h3 id="toc-js">Approach: JavaScript to decide which image to load</h3>
+<h3 id="toc-js">JavaScript to decide which image to load</h3>

 The first, and most obvious approach to deciding which image to load is to use JavaScript in the client.
 This approach lets you find out everything about your user agent and do the right thing.
-You can determine device pixel ratio via window.devicePixelRatio, get screen width and height, and even potentially do some network connection sniffing via navigator.connection or issuing a fake request, like the [foresight.js library][foresight.js] does.
+You can determine device pixel ratio via `window.devicePixelRatio`, get screen width and height, and even potentially do some network connection sniffing via navigator.connection or issuing a fake request, like the [foresight.js library][foresight.js] does.
 Once you've collected all of